Louis I, Duke of Orléans: Assassination

+Louis' hand was cut off and his skull split by an axe.

 Funeral of Louis.
 Miniature from Vigiles du roi Charles VII, c.
 1484.

 John the Fearless was supported by the population of Paris and the University.
 He could even publicly admit the killing.
 Rather than deny it, John had the scholar Jean Petit of the Sorbonne deliver a peroration justifying the murder as tyrannicide.

 Louis's murder sparked a bloody feud and civil war between Burgundy and the French royal family which divided France for the next twenty-eight years, ending with the Treaty of Arras in 1435.

 Marriage and issue

 In 1389, Louis married Valentina Visconti, daughter of Gian Galeazzo Visconti, Duke of Milan.
 They had: